lassedesignen - Fotolia

 Another solution provider, Techlinq in Riverdale, N.J., focuses almost exclusively on the LinkedIn social network, which it sees as a source of referrals and possible future hires.

-“When I have an opportunity to impress a new client, I use it because, frankly, it helps differentiate our company at this point,” said Anton Ruighaver, president and chief operations officer for Techlinq.
+"When I have an opportunity to impress a new client, I use it because, frankly, it helps differentiate our company at this point," said Anton Ruighaver, president and COO of Techlinq.

 If resources are a real issue, the best approach may be to limit social media, because it requires frequency, transparency and sincerity to be truly effective, solution providers said.